Wow! signal: Intensity

 The signal intensity was measured as signal-to-noise ratio, with the noise (or baseline) averaged over the previous few minutes.
 The signal was sampled for 10 seconds and then processed by the computer, which took 2 seconds.
-The result for each frequency channel was output on the printout as a single alphanumeric character, representing the 10-second average intensity, minus the baseline, expressed as a dimensionless multiple of the signal's standard deviation.
+The result for each frequency channel was printed as a single alphanumeric character, representing the 10-second average intensity minus the baseline, expressed as a dimensionless multiple of the signal's standard deviation.

-In this particular intensity scale, a space character denoted an intensity between 0 and 1, that is between baseline and one standard deviation above it.
+In this particular intensity scale, a space character denotes an intensity between 0 and 1; that is, between baseline and one standard deviation above it.
 The numbers 1 to 9 denoted the correspondingly numbered intensities (from 1 to 9); intensities of 10 and above were indicated by a letter: "A" corresponded to intensities between 10 and 11, "B" to 11 to 12, and so on.
 The Wow! signal's highest measured value was "U" (an intensity between 30 and 31), which is thirty standard deviations above background noise.